atolye15/checklist/checklists/arrange-an-internal-meetup.md

 ---

 - [ ] Ask people for the topic
 If you don't have a topic in your mind ask people for one.
-They may willing to listen a specific topic from you.
+They might want to listen a specific topic from you.

-- [ ] Talk with project management for a free time slot
+- [ ] Talk with project management team for a free time slot
-Decide a time slot and ask to project management if it is ok.
+Decide a time slot and ask to project management team if it is ok.

 - [ ] Announce it in team channel on Slack